 The best home food dehydrators will have an easily adjustable thermostat and a timer.
 Some also boast variable temperature cycles.
 This is particularly useful, as it encourages thorough drying, without you having to adjust the temperature manually throughout the cycle.
 With variable temperature cycles, the machine starts off at a reasonably high temperature, then, after a specific period drops to a lower temperature, then the cycle repeats.
 During the high-temp phase, the outside of the food hardens as it rapidly dries, but there’s still moisture trapped inside.
 During the low-temp phase of the cycle, the moisture on the inside of the food migrates to the outside, where it dries off as it undergoes the next round of increased temperatures.

 If you want to process small items or you want to make fruit leather from puree, make sure your chosen model comes with nonstick mats, or at least that there are compatible mats available for purchase.
-Most good dehydrators come with recipe booklets to get you started, but you can also find an extensive range of dehydrator recipes free online, like these 80 foolproof dehydrator recipes from Delicious Obsessions.
+Most good dehydrators come with recipe booklets to get you started, but you can also find an extensive range of dehydrator recipes free online, like these 175 foolproof dehydrator recipes that we found!

 We hope this buying guide gives you everything you need to make an informed purchasing decision.
 We want you to get the most from your dehydrator, so you can switch out a few of those unhealthy snacks for real, nutritious homemade ones, save yourself a significant amount of money, and reduce your waste.
 After all, the average American household wastes a terrifying 30 to 40% of all the food they buy every single week.
 Think of how much money that is!
 Using a dehydrator is one of the ways you can avoid being part of that shocking statistic!
 If you’ve got any questions, just reach out and leave us a comment!